JaviSandoval94/leaflet-challenge/README.md

-# Introduction
-Geolocation is one of the best applications that one can give to Javascript.
-Using tools such as Leaflet we can generate maps and visualizations to show data.
-This project uses historic earthquake data from the USGS to display them in a world map according to their magnitude.
-The tooltip also shows additional data related to the location of the earthquake.<br>
+# Earthquake Data Web Visualization
+## Background
+The US Geological Survey (USGS) is in charge of providing scientific data about natural hazards, resource availability, ecosystem health, and impacts of climate and land-use change.
+USGS scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
+One of such resources is their [USGS GeoJSON Feed](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php), which provides comprehensive data sets related to geological hazards and phenomena.
+This feed contains the historic earthquake data, which can be a useful tool to map earthquake locations and details using tools such as Leaflet.<br>
-This project is divided into two tasks:
+This project is divided into two tasks:<br>
-## Level 1: Basic Visualization
+## Step 1: Basic Visualization
 This map shows the earthquakes' magnitude and location over a single-layer map.
 Additional facts are shown using tooltips over the locations.
 This visualization can be found [here](https://javisandoval94.github.io/leaflet-challenge/Leaflet-Step-1/index.html).

-## Level 2: More Data
+## Step 2: More Data
 The map displays magnitude, location and additional facts tooltips over three different map layers, which can be selected by the user.
 This visualization also shows the fault lines to correlate them to earthquake locations.
 This visualization can be found [here](https://javisandoval94.github.io/leaflet-challenge/Leaflet-Step-2/index.html).

 # Data set